 - Confidently conduct the components of the Lidcombe Program – training parents, speech measures, therapy, and maintenance

-Please register by using Speech and Hearing Social Enterprise Limited (SHSE) website:
+Please register by using the Speech and Hearing Social Enterprise Limited (SHSE) website:

-A confirmation email with the order number will send to your registration email.
+A confirmation email with the order number will be sent to your registration email.

 Registration Fee &

-25 participants per workshop, registration will be on first come-first serve basis.
-The fee is non-refundable.
+40 participants per workshop, registration will be on a first-come-first-serve basis.

-Participants with 100% attendance of the workshop will be granted with the attendance certificate of the lecture & workshop.
+Participants will be granted the attendance certificate of the seminar.

-This event offers 5 complimentary attendance for CUHK external clinical educators for the MSc SLP Programme, on a first-come-first-serve basis.
+This event offers 5 complimentary attendance for CUHK external clinical educators for the MSc SLP Programme. on a first-come-first-serve basis.
 If you would like to redeem your complimentary attendance at this event, don't hesitate to get in touch with Ms. Cynthia Cheuk at email@example.com

 Dr. Valerie LIM